 Attachment overview

 Think of an attachment as a group of one more or more files.
-You can attach multiple files of any type to a transaction using an attachment—including but not limited to scanned images, spreadsheets, and word-processor documents.
+You can attach multiple files of any type to a record or a transaction as an attachment—including but not limited to scanned images, spreadsheets, and word-processor documents.
 For example, you might add ten scanned images to a single attachment for an AP supplier invoice.

 Each transaction or record can only have one attachment assigned to it.
-After you add an attachment, continue to add or delete individual documents as needed to and from the attachment, ensuring your supporting documents are always up-to-date.
+After you add an attachment, you can continue to add or delete individual documents as needed to and from the attachment, to ensure your supporting documents are always up-to-date.

-See Add or remove a file to an existing attachment for detailed instructions.
+See Add or remove a file from an existing attachment for detailed instructions.

 Why use attachments?

-In addition to adding and editing an attachment from the Attachments list, you can select or create attachments as supporting documentation on many transaction pages; including but not limited to the AP supplier invoice, AR sales invoice, supplier, customer, and employee expense pages.
+You can select or create attachments as supporting documentation on records and many transaction pages; including but not limited to item, AP supplier invoice, AR sales invoice, supplier, customer, and employee expense pages.

 Here are a few examples of the value of using attachments: